General Registration & Season Information

 Advanced players can also explore a custom “Ladder Pocket” from Stylin Strings.
 You can order a color customized kit here and you can take the kit to SlingIt lacrosse to have your stick strung for a very reasonable fee (+/-$35).
 This style of the pocket is the used by many college players and offers superior pocket depth, and control.

 What are the Expectations of the Players?

-It is expected that ALL players make the commitment of two practices a week and attend all of the 10-12 games a season.
+It is expected that ALL players make the commitment of two practices a week and attend all of the 10-14 games a season.
 We ask that the players show up early before games and practices so that they are ready to go at the official start time.
-It is essential to team development as well as a common courtesy to the coaches and fellow teammates that every effort is made to mak
+Coaches will advise exactly how early they expect players.

 We often have to turn away players due to team size limits and the Riptide wants to accept those players that are willing to make the commitment to develop their skills and help their teams.
-We ask that the boys and girls make lacrosse their #1 sports priority during the Spring and that the only thing that should interfere with lacrosse is academics.
+We ask that the boys and girls make lacrosse their #1 sports priority during the Spring.

 What is the SF Riptide Policy on Playing Time?